kwilteam/docs/docs/kuneiform/ddl.md

 ## Indexing in Tables

 The Kuneiform Language not only allows column declarations, but also the creation of indexes on one or more columns within your table.
-Kuneiform supports standard B-tree indexes.
+Kuneiform only supports standard B-tree indexes.

 ### Index Declaration

 You can declare three types of indexes:

-1. Standard binary tree index: This is a conventional B-tree index applied to the chosen column(s).
+1. Standard B-tree index: This is a conventional B-tree index applied to the chosen column(s).
 Here's the syntax:

 ```typescript
 index(column1, column2, ...)